Green Peanuts and Dried Peanuts

 Raw peanuts can be boiled in a pot, a pressure cooker, or a slow cooker.

 Green peanuts need at least 1 hour of boiling, up to 4 hours.
 Raw, dried peanuts require more boiling, up to 24 hours in a slow cooker, or an open pot.

-Pressure cookers boil dried peanuts quickly, especially at high altitudes.
-45 minutes in a pressure cooker at 15 lbs pressure is equivalent to more than 20 hours of open pot boiling peanuts.
+A pressure cooker boils dried peanuts more quickly, especially at higher altitudes.
 Consistency of flavor demands that you balance the amount of salt to the amount of water.
 It is the concentration of salt in the water that determines how salty the peanuts taste.
 The amount of peanuts does not matter.

 1/2 cup of salt per gallon of water is a good starting point.
 That is equivalent to 1 tablespoon of salt per pint of water.
 Put the peanuts in the pot, leaving room at the top to avoid spillage.
 Add enough water to the pot to fully float the peanuts.
 If you put too many peanuts in the pot they will be packed too tightly, and cannot move about freely.
 Measure how much water you use to determine the salt is required.
 If you are using a pressure cooker follow the manufactures recommendation for liquid levels, and safety.